-- 1. The rent meets either the definition provided in the Development Charges Act or according to the most recent CMHC, at the sole discretion of the Director, as follows: - (a) In accordance with the Development Charges Act, the rent is no greater than the lesser of: - (i) The income-based affordable rent for the dwelling unit set out in the "Affordable Residential Units for the Purposes of the Development Charges Act, 1997", as it is amended from time to time; or - (ii) The average market rent identified for the dwelling unit set out in the "Affordable Residential Units for the Purposes of the Development Charges Act, 1997", as it is amended from time to time; - (b) The rent is no greater than the most recent average market rent for the City of Kingston identified for the same size dwelling unit (by bedroom count) by the CMHC; and - 2.
-The tenant is dealing at arm's length with the landlord; and - 3.
-The affordable rental unit is secured through an agreement executed by the City registered on title of the property in accordance with Section 28(11) of the Planning Act during the affordability term requiring: - (a) An affordability term set for a minimum of 15 years; - (b) Following the initial occupancy, during the affordability term, the rent must not increase by more than the annual Residential Tenancies Act guideline increase; - (c) It is the property owner's responsibility to ensure that the tenants who occupy affordable rental units qualify based on household income to ensure that future residents are low and moderate income households; and - (d) Annual reporting on the affordable rental units in a form satisfactory to the City.
+- 1. The rent is the lesser of: - (a) A maximum of 30% of the gross annual income for low and moderate income households; or - (b) A maximum of the average market rent for the same size dwelling unit (by bedroom count) in the regional market area; and

+- 2. The tenant is dealing at arm's length with the landlord; and - 3.
+The affordable rental unit is secured through an agreement executed by the City registered on title of the property in accordance with Section 28(11) of the Planning Act during the affordability term requiring: - (a) An affordability term set for a minimum of 15 years; - (b) Following the initial occupancy, during the affordability term, the rent must not increase by more than the annual Residential Tenancies Act guideline increase; - (c) It is the property owner's responsibility to ensure that the tenants who occupy affordable rental units have a household income that is equal to or less than the maximum income that qualifies as a low and moderate income household at the time the affordable rental unit is rented; and - (d) Annual reporting on the affordable rental units in a form satisfactory to the City.